Tag 1 Kathmandu

 Kathmandu is an awesome mixture of legend and modern development with a rich artistic and cultural heritage.
 Narrow lanes lead to small squares and courtyards where ornate carved balconies overlook shrines and temples.
 Buzzing markets and bazaars are the centre of Nepali life where stalls and small hole-in-the-wall shops sell everything from bangles to Buddhas to beetroot.
 Kathmandu has been a travellers' centre for many years, reflected in the international flavour of the bright lights and 'Coca Cola culture' of the central Thamel district.
 On Day 2 we're up with the birds to climb to the Swayambhunath Temple.
 Situated on a hilltop, the instantly recognisable stupa with its Buddha eyes attracts a steady stream of pilgrims and the views out over the valley are superb.
 In the heart of the Tibetan community, Bodhnath Stupa is the largest in Nepal.
 The area is a maze of restaurants and workshops.
 There is free time during the afternoon after our walk through the heart of the old city to Durbar Square, home to the palace of the Kumari Devi, considered to be a living goddess.
-Visit The Sisterhood of Survivors Project a grassroots organization that trains survivors of human-trafficking to become certified paralegals.
-We will be greeted by some of the beneficiaries of this program and learn about traditional Nepali food, learning how to make traditional Nepalese momos (dumplings) with some of the survivors, and then enjoying an authentic local lunch.
+Visit the Sisterhood of Survivors Project, a grassroots organization that trains survivors of human trafficking to become certified paralegals.
+Meet some beneficiaries of the program and learn about traditional Nepali food.
+Learn how to make Nepalese momos (dumplings) with some of the women before enjoying an authentic local lunch.

 Tag 3 Pokhara